What are your weaknesses?

 Can you give me an example of a complex task you have worked on and how you ensured its success?

-This is a great question and deserves an answer that makes you stand out from the crowd.
-Assistants have to deal with complex tasks all the time, so use something related to the role you are applying for.
+This is a great question and deserves an answer that makes you stand out.
+Assistants must always deal with complex tasks, so use something related to the role you are applying for.
 For example:

-“I once organised a trip for a boss that was touring our offices in Asia and Australasia.
-It was difficult to organise because of the time difference and distances between each location.
-There was also the issue that my Manager had not been to a few of the destinations.
-They were worried they wouldn’t be able to navigate public transport as they would usually do in, say, New York or other locations they had been to numerous times before.
-I initially worked on the travel plans myself but ultimately decided to contact a fellow PA in each office and ask for their help.
+“I once organised a trip for a boss touring our offices in Asia and Australasia.
+It wasn’t easy to organise because of the time difference and distances between each location.
+There was also the issue that my Manager had not been to a few destinations.
+They were worried they wouldn’t be able to navigate public transport as they usually do in New York or other locations they had been to numerous times before.
+I initially worked on the travel plans but ultimately contacted a fellow PA in each office and asked for their help.
 I needed to have local knowledge, and they were able to put me in touch with the best hotels and car hire companies.
 Another issue was the different temperatures in each country.
-Australia was still experiencing warm weather, but it had started to turn cold in Japan, so I made sure my Manager was aware of what to pack.
-During her trip, I kept in touch with her every day, despite the time difference and made sure everything was running smoothly.”
+Australia was still experiencing warm weather, but it had started turning cold in Japan, so I ensured my Manager knew what to pack.
+During her trip, I kept in touch with her every day, despite the time difference, and ensured everything was running smoothly.”

 Can you give me an example of how you have handled multiple priorities?

-This is another common question asked at interviews for assistant roles, particularly if the role assists more than one Executive.
-The answer to this question should include the competencies required to handle multiple priorities such as flexibility, dealing with tight deadlines, working with multiple personalities, time management and coping with pressure.
-Again, it is well worth having one or two examples to demonstrate these abilities because they will certainly come up in an interview for an assistant position.
+This is another common question asked at interviews for assistant roles, particularly if the position assists more than one Executive.
+The answer to this question should include the competencies required to handle multiple priorities, such as flexibility, dealing with tight deadlines, working with multiple personalities, time management and coping with pressure.
+Again, it is well worth having one or two examples to demonstrate these abilities because they will undoubtedly come up in an interview for an assistant position.